Check This Previously Unreleased Mobb Deep Track

-It’s been a little over a month since the hip-hop world lost one of its most talented lyricists when Mobb Deep’s Prodigy died at the age of 42.
-Yesterday, DJ Absolut, as part of his #MixtapeMondays series, released «What You Think,» a previously unheard Prodigy track that features a Biggie Smalls vocal sample from his classic 1994 track, «Warning.»
+It’s been a little over a month since the hip-hop world lost one of its most talented lyricists when Mobb Deep’s Prodigy passed away at the age of 42.
+Yesterday, DJ Absolut, as part of his #MixtapeMondays series, released “What You Think”, a previously unheard Prodigy track that features a Biggie Smalls vocal sample from his classic 1994 track, “Warning.”

 Videos by VICE